Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 | Inactive | 4,849 | 1,302 | 26.85% |
 | Active | 5,151 | 735 | 14.27% |

-Inactive customers churned at a rate **12.58 percentage points** higher than active customers.
+The churn rate for inactive customers was **12.58 percentage points** higher than the rate for active customers.
 Inactivity was therefore an important retention signal in this dataset.

 ### Priority combined segments

-The combined analysis compared all 12 country-gender-activity segments.
-The dashboard highlighted three segments that combined above-average churn rates with substantial churned-customer counts:
+I compared all 12 country-gender-activity segments.
+The dashboard highlighted three with above-average churn rates and substantial churned-customer counts:

 | Customer segment | Total customers | Churned customers | Churn rate |
 |---|---:|---:|---:|